shanmuk2210/email-polishing-agent/README.md

 ## How It Works

 1. Enter or paste a rough email.
-2. EmailCraft AI analyzes the intended message.
+2. Email Polishing Agent analyzes the intended message.
 3. The AI improves the email's grammar, structure, clarity, and tone.
 4. The polished email is displayed alongside the original.
 5. Copy the polished email or download it as a `.txt` file.